 Skis poles come equipped with ferrules and snow baskets.
 Roller ski ferrules do not have a snow basket, which could get caught under a ski or in a wheel, causing a crash.
 V2 Ferrules are the strongest on the market and come in two sizes.
 Yellow fits 7-8mm poles.
 Black fits 9-11mm poles.
 We also offer a spring- loaded ferrule in the 9-11mm size.
 When used properly, the spring- loaded ferrule will absorb some of the shock caused when planting the pole.
 Use a low-melt hot glue to install your ferrules.
 This makes it easy to switch from snow to roller ski ferrules, or to change out a broken tip.
 Purchase a good sharpener and keep your tips sharp!

 If you are already a Nordic skier, you can use your poles to roller ski, but you should replace the tips.
 While roller skis will make you a few inches taller than snow skis, your ski poles do sink into the snow, so most skiers use the same length poles for snow and for roller skiing.
 Skate skiing requires a slightly longer pole than classic.
 Refer to our Pole Recommendation Chart to find the correct length for your height.
 Use caution when poling on pavement.
 Planting your pole in a crack can cause your ferrule or pole to snap, or even cause a fall.
 You should practice pushing off with a forward motion, never sideways, as sideways motion can also cause poles and ferrules to snap.
 Always remember to pull in your poles or double-pole when in highly congested areas or when cars are passing.
 Poles flying out can be dangerous for several reasons.
-You can injure a pedestrian, injure yourself getting caught on a passing car, or get injured by angry drivers when you scratch a passing car!
+You can injure a pedestrian, injure yourself getting caught on a passing car or bicycle, or get injured by angry drivers when you scratch a passing car!

 If you are already a snow skier, you can use the same boots to roller ski.
 You will need to equip your roller skis with compatible bindings.